-I try to memorize all of my students names.
-When we return from the break we sing our hello song at the beginning of class and then I sing all of their names again.
+One thing that helps me is to be vigilant about singing our hello song at the beginning of class and then singing everyone’s names again.
 This helps me and then to re-connect.
 I take my chart with me and walk around the room and look at them as I sing their name.
 I tell them I want to make sure I’ve got them all right here in my brain.
 They smile and this helps them feel safe again in my room and welcome.
 I’ll also get out my winter puppets to help me.

 TEACHING TIP #2 REVIEW RULES AND PROCEDURES

-It goes to the tune of “If You’re Happy and You Know It”
+It goes to the tune of “If You’re Happy and You Know It”:

 TEACHING TIP # 3 PLAY A GAME

-I like to play some kind of game with my older students and give them a chance to share a bit about their holiday vacation.
+Ideally, I like to play some kind of game with my older students and give them a chance to share a bit about their holiday vacation.

+So, I made up some fun snow themed games.
 Or, Here’s a simple one you can use with a bean bag or a ball.